jmikkola/Dictionary-lowering/README.md

   to hard-code a reference to that particular function instead.
 Doing this requires making stand-alone functions for the instance methods instead of them being lambda functions in the dictionary constructor.
+- Add line/column numbers to the syntax objects and to error messages.
+- Support more than one error message at once.